 of the Positive Online Content Campaign

-For the 2019 edition of the Positive Online Content Campaign (POCC), we are collaborating with FSM e.
+For the 2019 edition of the Positive Online Content Campaign (POCC), we collaborated with FSM e.
 V., the German Association for Voluntary Self-Regulation of Digital Media service providers.

 A special thanks also goes to COFACE - Families Europe for suporting the Parents and Educators week of the POCC Awareness Month, as well as to the Better Internet for Kids (BIK) Youth Ambassadors for supporting the Youth week of the Awareness Month.

-As the main recipients of the POCC criteria checklist are industry stakeholders who produce and provide children's content, we thank all those organisations and individuals who will be attending the industry-centred POC Focus Group in late September 2019.
+As the main recipients of the POCC criteria checklist are industry stakeholders who produce and provide children's content, we thank all those organisations and individuals who participated in the industry-centred POC Focus Group in late September 2019.

 Finally, this campaign would not have been possible without the work and dedication of the former POSCON (Positive Online Content and Services for Children in Europe) thematic network for placing a spotlight on this important topic, and for the continued advice and support which several original members are still providing on this subject.